openharmony/arkcompiler_ets_frontend/ets2panda/linter/cookbook_convertor/res/recipes.rst

 ~~~~~~~~~

 |LANG| supports ``as`` keyword as the only syntax for type casts.
-Incorrect cast causes a compile-time error or runtime ``ClassCastException``.
+Incorrect cast causes a compile-time error or runtime ``ClassCastError``.
 ``<type>`` syntax for type casts is not supported.

 |CB_BAD|